G4LB1T/Invoke-NoShell/README.md

 ## //TODO:
 Pull requests are welcomed:
 + One of the permutations is generated incorrectly at the moment, fixing it will require some refactoring.
-+ Adding more features for generating the document, resulting in more permutations, for example - adding builtin obfuscation features.
++ Adding more features for generating the document, resulting in more permutations, for example - adding built-in obfuscation features.
-+ Removing redundant functions written to the macro and never executed
++ Removing redundant functions written to the macro and never executed.
++ Improving the OLE logic for including restrictions on its execution as well.
++ Adding arguments for testing a specific "manual" payload from the command line.
 + <s>Alert on common VBA limits - lines longer than 1024 chars and non-ASCII chars.</s>

 ## References